metal-stack/docs/docs/src/overview/comparison.md

 ## Kubernetes

-[Kubernetes](https://kubernetes.io) is the de facto Open Source standard for Container Scheduling and Orchestration in the Datacenter.
+[Kubernetes](https://kubernetes.io) is the de facto open-source standard for container scheduling and orchestration in the data center.

 ## Openshift